 This paper presents a model of a bank subject to liquidity shocks that require borrowing from a lender of last resort.
-Two government agencies with different objectives may perform this function: a central bank and a deposit insurance corporation.
-Both agencies supervise the bank, i.e. collect nonverifiable information about its financial condition, and use this information to decide whether to support it.
-It is shown that the optimal institutional design involves the two agencies: the central bank being responsible for dealing with small liquidity shocks, and the deposit insurance corporation for large shocks.
+Two government agencies may perform this function: a central bank and a deposit insurance corporation.
+The agencies share supervisory information, which provides a nonverifiable signal of the bank's financial condition, and use it to decide whether to support it.
+It is shown that the optimal institutional design involves the two agencies: the central bank dealing with small liquidity shocks, and the deposit insurance corporation with large shocks.
 Furthermore, except for very small shocks, they should lend at penalty rates.